Vaccination: One controversy after another | Malay Mail

 Sometimes violent protests have sprung up in many countries in the past six months over health passes for travel or to enter bars, shops, restaurants and entertainment complexes, showing you have been vaccinated, cured or tested negative.

-There has also been angry pushback against mandatory vaccination for health workers in many countries. — AFP
+There has also been angry pushback against mandatory vaccination for health workers in many countries. — ETX Studio